J0llyver/JollyEngine/tests/README.md

 This project has been created to test the JollyEngine game development library.

 # Build the project
-Befor being able to build the project, we need to generate the makefiles with cmae,first.
+Befor being able to build the project, we need to generate the makefiles with cmake, first.
 For this, create a directory named 'build' and switch into it by using following command:

 `mkdir build && cd $_`